ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Legacy Cloud Tests
 ==================

-Some of the cloud tests run as normal integration tests.
-Other ones currently run in an older way.
-See the :doc:`testing_integration_legacy` page for more information.
+Some of the cloud tests run as normal integration tests, and others run as legacy tests; see the :doc:`testing_integration_legacy` page for more information.